Written and photographed by Mitja Velikonja, Professor of Cultural Studies, University of Ljubljana, Slovenia

 Dr. Mitja Velikonja is a Professor for Cultural Studies and head of the Center for Cultural and Religious Studies at University of Ljubljana, Slovenia.
 The main areas of his research include Central-European and Balkan political ideologies, subcultures and graffiti culture, collective memory and post-socialist nostalgia.
 His last monographs in English are Post-Socialist Political Graffiti in the Balkans and Central Europe (Routledge; 2019), Rock’n’Retro – New Yugoslavism in Contemporary Slovenian Music (Sophia; 2013), Titostalgia – A Study of Nostalgia for Josip Broz (Peace Institute; 2008), Eurosis – A Critique of the New Eurocentrism (Peace Institute; 2005) and Religious Separation and Political Intolerance in Bosnia-Herzegovina (TAMU Press; 2003).
 A frequent lecturer and visiting professor, he was last at the Remarque Institute of the New York University (2018) and Yale University (2019–2020).

-His forthcoming book, The Chosen Few: Football fan graffiti in the clashing context of art and ideology will be published by DoppelHouse Press in Fall 2021.
+His forthcoming book, The Chosen Few: Aesthetics and Ideology in Football-Fan Graffiti and Street Art will be published by DoppelHouse Press in September 2021.